paweln1975/Codility/README.md

 ##TODOs
-- [ ] changing the interface to be aligned with clean code rules
+- [X] changing the interface to be aligned with clean code rules
-- [ ] changing the package of the automated tests
+- [x] changing the package of the automated tests
-- [ ] maven - versioning and SNAPSHOT, how to work with versions, releaseing, tagging
+- [ ] maven - versioning and SNAPSHOTs, how to work with versions
+- [ ] releaseing, tagging
 - [ ] next algorithm
 - [ ] full automation in project retrieving from github and building
+- [ ] sorting algorithm with subclasses per each algorithm
+- [ ] multiple solutions handling for classes MaxProductOfThree and PermMissingElem - test them

 Examples of formatting